Ordesa National Park and Monte Perdido

 Since 1977, part of the park has also been located in the Ordesa-Viñamala Biosphere Reserve.

-It is an incredibly beautiful place with towering landscape tops.
+It is a lovely place with towering landscape tops.

 It has a wide variety of ecosystems with both an Atlantic and Mediterranean influence, giving it such a rich and varied flora and fauna.
 The landscape is dominated by the enormous massif of Monte Perdido (3,355 m), with the peaks of the Tres Sorores that stand out in the valleys of Ordesa, Pineta, Añisclo and Escuaín.

-Medieval history can be seen in the towns and villages in the remains of castles, shrines, houses and forts, which have been partially preserved.
+You can see medieval history in the towns and villages in the remains of castles, shrines, houses and forts, which have been partially preserved.
 Nearby there are houses with architecture typical of this part of the Aragon region, with sandstone roofs and stone walls.

 The area is a high mountain landscape with an extremely sharp relief formed by deep gorges and elevated plateaus.
 The extreme drought of the upper part contrasts with green valleys with forests and meadows, where the water forms waterfalls and rushes through canyons and gorges.
 The park actively participates in the recovery of the lamb vultures, with supplementary feeding areas in the Escuaín sector.